 Pharmacy owners must have a standard operating procedure (SOP) in place for this service, which includes the process for maintenance and validation of the equipment used.
 This should be reviewed regularly and following any significant incident or change to the service.
 All pharmacy staff involved in the provision of the service must be familiar with and adhere to the SOP.
 Various pharmacy support organisations provide template SOPs which their members can personalise for use in their pharmacy.

-Following changes to the service specification, pharmacy owners are advised to review any existing SOPs for the service, to ensure any relevant changes to these SOPs have been made.
-When developing or updating the SOP, pharmacy owners will need to decide the role of different staff types within the provision of the service, including how the pharmacist will be involved, including providing clinical supervision of the service.
+Following changes to the service specification, our members are advised to review any existing SOPs for the service, to ensure any relevant changes to these SOPs have been made.